dsconnelly/python-msgwam/README.md

 - matplotlib
 - numpy

 The code can be invoked by calling the `msgwam` directory as a module.
-You must pass a path to a configuration TOML file and a path where the integration data can be saved in netCDF form.
+You must pass a path to a configuration TOML file.
 For example
 ```
-python -m msgwam config/bichromatic.toml data/bichromatic.nc
+python -m msgwam config/oscillation.toml
 ```
+will save the integration output to data/oscillation.nc and a plot to plots/oscillation.png.

 Several configuration files are provided in the `config` directory.
-Note that `desaubies.toml` probably behaves strangely.

-The function `make_plots` in `plotting.py` can plot integrator output as below.
+The function `plot_integration` in `plotting.py` can plot integrator output as below.
 ![oscillation](oscillation.png)
 There is also `animate.py`, a utility for animating ray volume and mean flow behavior.